tsgates/arch-wiki-markdown/wiki/Touchscreen.md

 No matter whether you started it from TTY or X11, this will start a new X server and bring up a white screen.
 Move the pen around the display border, along all edges a view times to get the minimum and maximum coordinates.
 Press Return.
-Then tab exactly on the red cross.
+Then tap exactly on the red cross.
 The next cross will turn red, touch it again and repeat this procedure for all crosses.
 When your done you should return to command line.
 The calibration data was written to /etc/evtouch/config.